The Church's cathedrals in England make an immense contribution

 Whether you're just dreaming of a church wedding, or well into the planning already, your church wants to help and support you.

 A comprehensive resource for anyone involved in the running of a church, with a wide range of practical advice and tips.
+Includes shrinking the footprint.

 Encouraging gifted and committed young men and women, from all backgrounds, to consider whether God is calling them into ordained ministry.